haxeui/haxeui-guides/001-Guides/004-Styling.md

 ```

-">" is used only for direct children ( sons, not grandsons).
+">" is used only for direct children (children, not grandchildren).
 It means that it will apply to the direct child button of a vbox.

 ```xml